phu0ngng/nccl/doc/source/troubleshooting.rst

 The test should run to completion and report good performance between GPUs.

-GPU to NIC communication
+GPU-to-NIC communication
 ------------------------

 GPUs can also communicate directly with a network card using GPU Direct RDMA.
-This requires to have a compatible network card and driver, also load an extra kernel module.
+This requires to have a compatible network card and driver and load an extra kernel module.
 For Mellanox Infiniband/RoCE cards, the module is called nv_peer_mem and can be found at https://github.com/Mellanox/nv_peer_memory.

-Please refer to your vendor's documentation for information on how to install and configure GPU Direct RDMA.
+Refer to your vendor's documentation for information on how to install and configure GPU Direct RDMA.

 ACS
 ---

-IO virtualization (a.k.a.
-VT-d or IOMMU) can interfere with GPU Direct by redirecting all PCI point-to-point traffic to the CPU root complex, causing a significant performance reduction or even a hang.
-You can check whether ACS is enabled on PCI switches by running :
+IO virtualization (also known as, VT-d or IOMMU) can interfere with GPU Direct by redirecting all PCI point-to-point traffic to the CPU root complex, causing a significant performance reduction or even a hang.
+You can check whether ACS is enabled on PCI bridges by running:

 .. code::